 I was in Paris with my family in August of 1997, when tragedy struck very near us.

 After 10 days enjoying the South of France, our vacation was over.
-We left Mougins early, and had planned to spend one more night in Paris, before catching our flight to New York the next morning.
+We left Mougins early, and had planned to spend one more night in Paris, before catching our flight to New York, the next morning.
 But the Ritz was booked solid then, and we stayed instead at Hotel Powers, a comfortable 4-star hotel not far from the Ritz we knew well.
-Our Colombian babysitter, Tatiana, was with us then and at night we all left the hotel to have dinner at Ma Bourgogne, a bistro a friend had recommended.
+For dinner we decided to go to Ma Bourgogne, a bistro a friend had recommended.
 Our baby-sitter Tatiana was with us then.

-Ma Bourgogne was a typical Parisian bistro, with a beautiful view of Place des Vosges, but we were all too tired from the trip to really appreciate it.
-By eleven o’clock the kids were sleepy and wanted to go to bed.
+Ma Bourgogne was a typical Parisian bistro, with a beautiful view of Place des Vosges, but we were all too tired from the trip to really appreciate it, and by eleven o’clock the kids were sleepy and wanted to go to bed.
 We got into a cab and passed the Pont d’Alma tunnel on the way to the hotel.
 One hour later, a car carrying Princess Diana would crash right there, causing her death.

 We only learned about it the next morning.
 Tatiana had been outside before us, and came back agitated, almost in tears: “Princess Diana died near here last night”, she said.
-I remember the silence that fell upon us, even the kids were quiet.
+I remember the silence that fell upon us.

 Each time I return to the Marais in Paris, or eat at Ma Bourgogne, or drive through the Pont d’Alma tunnel again, I remember the night Diana died.

 And I feel that we all lost someone special that night.